 It is now many years and more than a few decades later, and I still quake at the thought of speaking in front of strangers (or even, to a great extent, friends).
 However, the written word still thrills me, and I dream that I might bring the occasional smile to a reader’s face.

 Although fiction is my passion, I love to write anything that communicates a thought, idea, or emotion.
 Non-fiction, informational articles, copywriting, and many other forms of wordcraft have brought me many interesting projects.
-I also have a love for editing and grammar, have fun doing research, and expressing thoughts on social media and through blogging.
+I also have a love for editing and grammar, have fun doing research, and enjoy expressing thoughts on social media and through blogging.

 I’ve been thinking for some time about separating the writing side of my life from the animal communication work, and have decided, through this new website, to do just that.
 I hope to move more toward the fulfillment of my love of writing, while still being there for my animal communication clients and their pets.